powercodeacademy/phrg-rails-basic-forms-lab/README.md

 - After creating a puppy, redirect to the show page, don't render a create view
 - Follow RESTful conventions throughout
 - Form fields should use nested naming (e.g., `puppy[name]`, `puppy[breed]`, `puppy[age]`)
+- The index page should display all existing puppies with links to their show pages

 ## Testing